sBondoc/OAI-Summer-2019/pages/lessons/lesson-00.md

 Unlike with Thunkable and the MIT App Inventor, you don't have to download an app onto your phone, connect via USB, or utilize any external resources.
 There is an emulator right on the page next to the workspace.

-In order to run your code, simply click the "Run" button underneath.
+In order to run your code, simply click the "Run" button underneath:

 ![05](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-00/05.png "Emulator pre-execution.")

-The "Reset" button that appears after the "Run" button is clicked terminates the code in progress.
+The "Reset" button that appears after the "Run" button is clicked terminates the code in progress:

 ![06](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-00/06.png "Emulator mid-execution.")